PennLINC/xcp_d/docs/docker.rst

     $ docker pull pennlinc/xcp_d:<latest-version>

+The image can also be found here: https://registry.hub.docker.com/r/pennlinc/xcp_d

 *xcp_d* can be run interacting directly with the Docker Engine via the `docker run` command, or through a lightweight wrapper that was created for convenience.